-For other delicious chocolate Easter recipes, have a look at this recipe for a Chocolate Fudge Pie or this recipe for a Mini Chocolate Cake, which is perfect for an intimate Easter celebration.
+For other delicious chocolate Easter Baking Recipes, have a look at this recipe for a Chocolate Fudge Pie or this recipe for a Mini Chocolate Cake, which is perfect for an intimate Easter celebration.
 If cheesecake recipes are what you are after, have a look at this Lemon Cheesecake, it's incredible!

 Jump to: